Barry McQuarrie's Advising Syllabus

 What is annual planning?
 It is choosing the courses you want to take in the future, and ensuring that you meet all the requirements for graduation.
 What does this mean to you?
 Depends how far along you are in your studies.
 Here are the important details.

-Some students will need my approval (signature usually) to register.
+Some students will need my approval (I email Registrar) to register.
 If you are a returning sophomore next fall, you will need to plan your next year.
 If you are a returning junior next fall, you will need to plan your next two years.
-If you have fewer than 60 credits, or are on academic probation, you will also need to talk with me about annual planning.
+If you have fewer than 90 credits, or are on academic probation, you will also need to talk with me about annual planning.
 All of these students need my permission to register.
 My permission is granted once we have met to talk about your academic plans for the upcoming year(s).
 It's that simple!

 One thing to note, especially if you are a freshman, is that courses are numbered based on the level of the course--1xxx is a freshman level course, 2xxx is a sophomore, 3xxx junior, and 4xxx senior.
 Higher level courses will expect more from the students, possibly moving at a faster pace, requiring more independence from the students, or more involved work outside of class to complete assignments.
 As a freshman, it is usually unwise to register for courses above the 1xxx level, even if you have taken all the prerequisites for the course.
 If you do want to enroll in a course that is at a level beyond 1xxx, I would recommend talking to the instructor of the course and making sure that they feel you will be able to succeed in the course before you enroll.